-b.
+- b.
 Upon MSC approval of each RP, the MSC will provide a copy of the signed MSC Approval Memo to its respective HQUSACE Regional Integration Team (RIT).

-c.
+An approved RP does not supersede or waive regulatory requirements. - c.
 Like any aspect of a PMP, the RP is a living document and may change as the study/project progresses.
 In particular, review plans for studies shall be updated at least three times; when the without-project conditions are identified; when the array of alternatives to be considered are identified; and when the preferred alternative is identified.
 These updates are especially important in those rare cases where an exclusion from IEPR has been granted.
 As part of the update, the specific conditions and circumstances that supported the exclusion must be reassessed.
 The PDT, RMO and the vertical team shall jointly recommend whether or not the exclusion should be withdrawn and IEPR be undertaken.
-For studies where IEPR has been planned but not yet initiated, the three RP updates will include an assessment of whether IEPR initiation should occur earlier than previously planned.
-Changes to an RP should be approved by following the process used for initially approving an RP.
-In all cases the MSCs will review the decision on the level of review, and any changes made in updates to the project.

-d.
-Prior to completion, all decision documents are required to include updated RPs, to outline the scope, timing and level of reviews, will be prepared for the next phase.
-When a decision document goes before the CWRB, the updated RP, detailing the reviews for the Preconstruction Engineering and Design (PED) and Construction Phases will be presented by the MSC Commander at the CWRB.
+For studies where IEPR has been planned but not yet initiated, the RP updates will include an assessment of whether IEPR initiation should occur earlier than previously planned.
+Re-approval of an RP due to significant changes in the study/scope or level of review should be approved by following the process used for initially approving an RP.
+In all cases the MSCs will review the decision on the level of review, and any changes made to the RP. - d.
+Prior to completion of all decision documents, the home district shall prepare an updated Review Plan for the next phase.
+When a decision document goes before the DCG-CEO, the updated RP detailing the reviews for the Preconstruction Engineering and Design (PED) and Construction Phases will be presented by the MSC Commander. - e.
+For those projects that do not come to HQ, the District and MSC should ensure that , at a minimum, the next phase of work is covered by an up-to-date Review Plan that outlines the upcoming reviews and milestones.
+If the next phase of the project has never been covered in a previously approved RP (RMO endorsement and MSC Commander signature), that formal approval process is required.